Taliban sweep across Afghanistan's south; take 4 more cities

 Herat had been under militant attack for two weeks, with one wave blunted by the arrival of warlord Ismail Khan and his forces.
 But on Thursday afternoon, Taliban fighters broke through the city’s defensive lines.

-In Kandahar, the birthplace of the Taliban, insurgents seized the governor’s office and other buildings, witnesses said.
-The governor and other officials fled the onslaught, catching a flight to Kabul, the witnesses added.
-They refused to be named publicly as the defeat has yet to be acknowledged by the government, which has not commented on the latest advances.
+In Kandahar, insurgents seized the governor’s office and other buildings, witnesses said, adding that the governor and other officials fled the onslaught.
+They spoke on condition of anonymity because the defeat has yet to be acknowledged by the government, which has not commented on the latest advances.

 The Taliban had earlier attacked a prison in Kandahar and freed inmates inside, officials said.